Is your WA lease destroyed on a transfer? — The Primewest appeal

 Ryom countered that it had validly terminated the sale contract as Primewest had failed to provide documents (required by the sale contract) confirming that a lease subject to an unregistered transfer and an unregistered lease would both remain enforceable following the transfer to Ryom…

-If you are registered and logged in to the site, click on the link below to read the rest of the DLA Piper briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the DLA Piper briefing.

 News from DLA Piper